Kajal2000/Turing_project/README.md

 # Turing_project

-### Before making turing Project first i did clone from here([https://github.com/zandoan/turing-backend])after that i coverted sql to mysql databases and i started to do truing project
+### Before making turing Project first i did clone from here([https://github.com/zandoan/turing-backend]) after that i coverted sql to mysql databases and i started to do truing project

 ### In this project i used crud method.
 1) GET